Rishen-Lithan/TestProject/README.md

-# Getting Started
+# Option 2 : Mobile App Interface (Prototype)

-> **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.
+> **Note**: This project is developed using React Native so Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

 ## Step 1: Start Metro